pchaganti/gx-NoA/README.md

 Essentially, you can think of this project as a way to **max out a model's performance by trading response time for quality**.
 The best part is that you don't need a supercomputer. local-deepthink is designed to turn even a modest 32gb RAM CPU-only laptop into a powerful "thought mining" rig. 💻⛏️ By leveraging efficient local models, you can leave the network running for hours or even days, allowing it to "mine" a sophisticated solution to a hard problem.
 It's a fundamental shift: trading brute-force, instantaneous computation for the power of time, iteration, and distributed collaboration.

 ## Use Cases
 The **Qualitative Neural Network (QNN)** algorithm that powers this system is great for problems where the only clue you have is a vague question or for one-shotting very long prompting sessions.
 Best part?
-Soon you will be able to export the QNN into a JSON file and take it with you at the weight of only megabytes and plug it somewhere else to whatever LLM you like.
+You can now export the QNN into a JSON file and take it with you at the weight of only megabytes and plug it somewhere else to whatever LLM you like.
 If you create an RPG world, you could export its QNN and have other people prompt it.

 *   **For Non-Programmers: Ultra-Long Creative Generation** Think of local-deepthink as a way to handle prompts that require ultra-long or deeply creative outputs.
 Do you want to theory-craft a complex system or design the lore of an entire RPG world?
 Normally, this requires prompting a model repeatedly and figuring out different system prompts.
 With local-deepthink, you give the system a high-level goal, and the QNN figures out the rest.
 At the end of the run, it delivers a comprehensive, queryable knowledge base, and an interrogator chain can use your points of interest to generate an exhaustive final report.

-*   **For Programmers & Researchers: Conceptual Algorithm Design** If you are a researcher building algorithms from scratch, you can use local-deepthink to conceptualize new, SOTA (State-of-the-Art) algorithms.
-The system can synthesize agent outputs into a final, runnable code block, making it an ideal tool for exploring novel solutions where external dependencies can be plugged in later.
+*   **For Programmers & Researchers: Full Stack App Generation**

 ## Changelog

+*   **QNN Export/Import:** You can now export the entire state of a trained agent network (QNN) to a JSON file.
+This QNN can be imported and used for inference on new problems without rerunning the entire epoch process.
+*   **Code Generation & Sandbox:** The system can now generate, synthesize, and safely execute Python code.
+A new `code_execution` node validates the final code, and successful modules provide context for future epochs.
 *   **Interactive RAG Chat & Diagnostic Tool:** The process now pauses after the final epoch, allowing you to directly **chat with the generated RAG index**.
 This powerful diagnostic feature lets you interrogate the massive "cube of thinking text" from all hidden layers, ask follow-up questions, and gain extra insights.
 *   **Final Knowledge Harvest & RAG:** The run now archives all agent outputs into a multi-layered RAPTOR index.
 Upon completion, `interrogator` and `paper_formatter` agents use this RAG index to write a formal academic-style paper answering expert-level questions about the problem.
 *   **Dynamic Problem Re-framing:** The network can now assess its own progress.
 After each cycle (epoch), it formulates a new, more advanced problem that builds upon its previous solution, forcing the agents to continuously deepen their understanding.